Building Policies & Procedures

 The Campus Center has very limited storage space available for event materials.
 Storage will depend on space availability and is provided for Campus Center events only.
 The Office of Student Engagement staff must approve all requests for storage no fewer than seven days before the scheduled event.
 Event organizers should have materials delivered just before their event and removed immediately upon its conclusion.
 Event sponsors are responsible for moving stored items to the event location on the day of the event.
 All materials remaining in the Campus Center will be discarded no later than two days after an event has concluded.
 The OSE staff and Smith College are not responsible for items stored within the facility.

-Students, faculty and staff may reserve vending tables in the garden level of the Campus Center while school is in session.
-If you desire the use of a OneCard machine, vending area 3 must be reserved.
-There is a monthly charge to use the machine.
+Students, faculty and staff may reserve vending tables in the Campus Center while school is in session.
+If you wish to use the wireless OneCard machine, please request it as a resource on your 25Live reservation.
+There is a monthly charge of 5% of your total sales to use the machine.

 Students: If your vending reservation involves any exchange of money, you must obtain a cashbox from the Office of Student Engagement, room 106, and return it to the office by the end of the day.

-Vending tables reserved in the garden level can be moved outdoors to the Chapin deck when the weather permits and space is available.
+Vending tables can be moved outdoors to the Chapin deck when the weather permits and space is available.
 Please contact the Office of Student Engagement, room 106 when you arrive to vend if you are interested in having your table moved outside.
 Outside vending space will be given on a first-come, first-serve basis.

 Members of the Smith community (students, faculty and staff) are allowed to advertise Smith College events by hanging banners in the Campus Center.
-All banners must be approved by the Office of Student Engagement and will be hung by facility staff on Sundays.
+All banners must be approved by the Office of Student Engagement and will be hung by facility staff on Monday.
 Any unauthorized banners will be removed.
 No more than 11 banners will be hung at any given time, except those for special all-college events.
-Banners must be picked up the first day after removal from the designated location; banners not picked up within 24 hours will be discarded.
+Banners must be picked up on the Tuesday after removal from CC 106; banners not picked up within 24 hours will be discarded.

 Chalking is not permitted on the concrete entrance pathways and/or granite Campus Center steps; chalking may be done only on asphalt roads and walkways.
 You may only use erasable chalk (grease-based chalk is not permitted), and each chalking must be signed with the full name of the person or group responsible.
 Other individuals or groups within the community may add to the chalkings or remove them.
 College administration may remove all chalkings in any specific area of campus.
 The Smith College policy on chalking can be found in the Smith College Student Handbook.